gabrielcnr/pytest-datadir/README.md

 # Usage

-pytest-datadir will look up for a directory with the name of your module or the global 'data' folder.
+`pytest-datadir` automatically looks for a directory matching your module's name or a global `data` folder.

-Let's say you have a structure like this:
+Consider the following directory structure:

 ```
 .